jesperdj/renderbase-rs/README.md

 I prefer to use the `BoxFilter` for quick preview rendering with 1 sample per pixel, and the `MitchellFilter` for high-quality rendering with many samples per pixel.

+Generate Rustdoc documentation and open it in a browser with the command:

+    cargo rustdoc --open

 ## Examples